 Many cloud service providers are in business to provide convenient storage for their customers and have no particular understanding of an organization's records management practices and retention or disposition practices.
-60 To avoid losing the benefits of cloud storage, or having them partially or wholly offset by the loss of control over the organization's information, organizations should carefully review cloud service contracts before entering into them.
-Whenever possible, they should consider engaging providers who will follow the organization's Information Governance policies.
-If that is not possible, an organization may consider the feasibility of encrypting information before it is stored in the cloud, and then disposing of the decryption keys at appropriate times, thus achieving "virtual" if not actual disposition.
-61
+Organizations should carefully review cloud service contracts before entering into them.
+Whenever possible, they should choose providers who will support the organization's Information Governance policies.